bennyrubanov/chessanalysis/README.md

 - Checkmate assists (and maybe hockey assists)
 - How often do games end with 3 fold repetition?
 Stalemate?
 Insufficient material?
 Loss on time?
 Lack of pawn advancement?
 - number of times various openings (bongcloud 😁) is played ♙
+- Most pieces hopped over by a knight
+- Average pieces hopped by a knight

 ### Extra Credit
 - what time people rage quit at different ELOs